 Again, a slightly difficult trick to master, but it comes becomes easier with practice!

 For this trick, the skater slide along a railing using the trucks of the wheels rather than the wheels themselves.
 To start off, find a steel railing that’s not too long and try an Ollie onto the railing.
 And yes, you have to know how to Ollie to try this trick.

 6) Inward Heel Flip

-This move comes easy once you’ve learnt how to Heelflip.
+This move comes easy once you’ve learned how to Heelflip.
 It involves the same Heelflip maneuver, but only this time the board rotates on its horizontal and vertical axis, making this trick look super sick.

 Practice, practice, practice!

-None of the tricks mentioned here can be learnt easily, and you need to remember that it takes weeks, even months of practice to master any of them.
+None of the tricks mentioned here can be learned easily, and you need to remember that it takes weeks, even months of practice to master any of them.
 But each trick you learn improves your mastery over the skateboard, making it easier to learn more tricks.

 So be patient, work hard, and have fun, because that’s what skating is about.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of our Company, partners and other organizations.
 While any information provided on our blog is true to the best of our knowledge, we do not guarantee the veracity, reliability or completeness of the information presented.
 Any advice or opinion is purely for information purposes and should not be construed as an alternative to professional advice.